 While the example of human inertia can be applied to many situations, the clearest example of this concept is the decedents of the African slaves.
 For generations they were treated as property: they were taken care, told what to do, and subject to the absolute control of their owners.
 After many generations of slavery, any cultural memory of independence, self-determination, and self-sufficiency was totally erased.
 Then they were free.
 But free to do what?

 Without the cultural legacy of their ancestors to motivate and guide them, many decedents of the freed slaves remain challenged to find their path to a better life.
 How, after 150 years, can that be possible?
 Children learn the basics of life from their parents, and parents can’t teach their children what they don’t know.
-What isn’t known or understood can’t be passed from one generation to the next.
+What isn’t believed, known, or understood can’t be passed from one generation to the next.
 And what children learn forms the foundation for their lives, and the next generation.

 What should be obvious by now is that the solution to poverty and the shrinking middle class is education, mobility, and social change.

-The social changes I’m thinking of are programs to make people aware of the opportunities that exist in this country.
+The social changes I’m thinking of are programs to help make people aware of the opportunities that exist in this country.
 Then, through education, instill in them the vision and attitudes of self-determination that will help them succeed.
 Without that vision, the other two rungs of the stool are useless.

 Mobility means that jobs must go to where the people are, and people must go to where the jobs are.
 That’s currently happening, but not nearly enough.